mikel-egana-aranguren/SADI-Docker-Galaxy/README.md

 This project is a continuation of [SADI-Galaxy-Docker](http://github.com/mikel-egana-aranguren/SADI-Galaxy-Docker), with the inverse approach, hence the name: SADI-Galaxy-Docker was a complete Galaxy server, configured with SADI tools, within a Docker image; SADI-Docker is a Docker image with only SADI tools, and any Galaxy instance can invoke the image.

 Tab2rdf is a "fork" of the [tab2rdf](http://toolshed.g2.bx.psu.edu/view/sem4j/sparql_tools).
 This version adds option for the user to define no base URI, i.e. all the entities of the tab file have their own URI.

+When using the SADI client on its own, the input dataset's datatypes must be edited, stating that the input is an RDF file.